oiraqi/paradigms/P2-Integration/README.md

   - higher performance

 ## Examples
 - Getting the weather of a given city from a specialized provider, such as Yahoo!
-Weather (Richer functionality): you don't have the necessary data to do it yourself!
+Weather (functionality): you don't have the necessary data to do it yourself!
-- Translating text using a specialized service, such as Google Translate (Richer functionality): you don't have the algorithms and data to do it yourself!
+- Translating text using a specialized service, such as Google Translate (functionality): you don't have the algorithms and data to do it yourself!
-- Inversing large matrices using a specialized service (Higher performance): you may not have the necessary processing power!
+- Inversing large matrices using a specialized service (performance): you may not have the necessary processing power!

 ## Brainstorming
 If you were to design and develop a traditional client/server application that allows the client to perform